matanhakim/ma_thesis/transform.md

     !
 You're passing a function as global data.
       Have you misspelled the `data` argument in `ggplot()`

-Since a lot of municipalities, both Arab and Jewish, don’t have immigrants at all, the variable is not a good candidate for log10 transformation.
+Since a lot of Arab municipalities don’t have immigrants at all, the variable is not a good candidate for using it in the model in itself.
+We will use a log10 transformation but only with interaction with sector variable.

 ## Unemployment Allowance Percent